GemstoneGG/Velocity-CTD/README.md

 * `/hub` with `/lobby` alias that sends you to the/a fallback server, which synchronizes with the activation and deactivation of dynamic fallbacks.
 * Configurable `/ping` command that displays your and other users' ping.
+* Configurable `/plist` command that displays the total users on your proxy or from a defined proxy scope.
 * The `/send` supports sending users from `{SERVER_FROM}` to `{SERVER_TO}`.
 * Configurable `/showall` command that displays all users connected to a specific instance rather than flooding your chat with users connected everywhere.
+* Configurable `/transfer` command that allows you to move a player, "current" players, a specific server, or all players from one proxy to another.
 * Configurable `/velocity sudo` command to force users to execute a command on the proxy or even server level.
 * Configurable `/velocity uptime` command to view how long your proxy has been online for.